Localization from structured distance matrices via low-rank matrix recovery: Dual Basis Formulation

-The simple relationship between differences of entries in $\B$ and $\F$ in Corollary \ref{cor:b_f_entries_cor} leads us to propose the following new sampling model.
-Consider a scenario where we possess complete knowledge of all the entries in one specific row of $\F$.
-Without loss of generality, let us assume this row is row $m$, while all other entries of $\F$ are observed randomly.
-Figure \ref{fig:sampling_illustration} illustrates our sampling model.
-Then we can consider our observations to instead be $\tilde{F}_{i,j} = -\frac{1}{2}(F_{i,j} - F_{m,j}) + g_{i,m}(\E)$ for every $i \in [1, m)$.
-Additionally, it is worth noting that $\B$ has rank $(m-1)n$, with a zero column sum constraint.
+for every $i \in [1, m-1]$.
+Additionally, it is worth noting that $\B$ is characterized by $(m-1)n$ parameters, with a zero column sum constraint.
 To recover $\B$ from the incomplete observations, we propose the following dual basis approach.
 First, consider a basis $\w_{i,j} = \e_{i,j} - \e_{m,j}$ that enforces the column sum constraint.
 Taking an inner product with $\B$ would thus give us

 which are exactly the observations.